 Ralph Earl Hall provides outstanding instructional facilities for the fine arts.
 Studios are specially equipped for drawing, painting, ceramics, sculpture, photography, graphic arts, metal working, crafts, and design.
 A music center consists of a large choral room with a stereophonic sound system, a band and instrumental music unit with practice rooms, a music library, and a music listening laboratory.

-Finis E. Engleman Hall, houses the departments of English, Psychology, Mathematics, Political Science, Sociology, History, Women's Studies and World Languages & Literatures and has laboratory facilities for world languages and psychology, as well as general multipurpose classrooms.
+Finis E. Engleman Hall, houses the departments of English, Psychology, Mathematics, Political Science, Sociology, History, Women's Studies and World Languages and Literatures and has laboratory facilities for world languages and psychology, as well as general multipurpose classrooms.

 Granoff Student Health Center